octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

 We will explain in more details the use of all these concepts in the next sections.

-Our code doesn't do much for now, //TODO: so what does it do so far? but it can already be compiled by pressing the _run_ button.
+Our code doesn't do much for now, but it can already be compiled by pressing the _run_ button.
 If there is no error, you should be able to visualize the generated Michelson code in the _Deploy Michelson Contract_ tab.

 ```js
 parameter (unit %open_raffle);